Graduate Arts and Sciences Summer Courses

 3 credits

-CISC-5900-V11 - Information Fusion
+CISC-5900-V11- Information Fusion

-Summer Session I, May 28 - June 27, 2024
+Summer Session 1, May 27, 2025 - June 26, 2025

 Online: MW, 06:00PM - 09:00PM

-Graduate course.
 A study of the structure and function of information fusion.
 Efficient and effective combination of data or information from a variety of diverse sources, sensors, features, and decisions.
 Applications and case studies of information fusion and decision making to a plethora of disciplines including science and engineering, cybersecurity and digital networks, medicine and health, social choices and human cognition, business and finance, and management and innovation.
-Lab fee.

 CRN: 15091